rustielin/Blockchain-Notes/note7.md

 of the network, established by blocks, and everyone on the Ethereum network agrees on what these smart contracts do.

-What is a Smart Contract? {#what-is-a-smart-contract .unnumbered}
+What is a Smart Contract?
 =========================

 In Ethereum, smart contracts are executed by the network itself.
 Every